AlfonsoMakajumba/LearningC/readme.md

 # HELLO
-This is the most outstanding and wonderfully crafted test repository thou hast ever bore an eye on
+This is the most peerless and wonderfully crafted test repository thou hast ever bore an eye on